 You must provide sufficient information and evidence to demonstrate that:

-- The business is active/ operating for at least two years in a designated regional area of Victoria and is committed to employing you; and
+- The business is active/ operating for at least two years in a designated regional area of Victoria and is committed to employing you.

-Should our office not be satisfied with the genuine nature of the job offer we may request further documentation to support the application, including discussing the offer of employment with your employer.
+Should our office not be satisfied with the genuine nature of the job offer, or that the offer of employment was not obtained through a merit-based recruitment process, we may request further documentation to support the application.
+This may include discussing the offer of employment with your employer.

 Genuine intention to Live, Work and study in a designated regional area in Victoria